FrancoisHps/Connect4Solver/README.md

 Except for the minmax algorithm you can use weak solver using weak option

 	Connect4CLI test-set 1 --weak

+#### Create an opening book

+	Connect4CLI test-set depth
+	where depth is an integer representing the max depth

 ### Profile with Instruments